mhzed/blocking-promise-chain/README.md

 blocking-promise-chain
 --------

 A chain of promises that blocks when a limit is reached.
-This is useful in an async function to easily keep an outstanding number of promises running (to keep target busy) in a for loop.
-See usage below for examples:
+This is useful in an async function to keep an outstanding number of promises running (to keep target busy).
+See below for examples:

 ### Usage